Uxul

 Uxul is an ancient Maya settlement in the Campeche region of Mexico.
-It was at the pinnacle of its existence in the classical period (circa 250 to 900 A.D.), and was located in a densely populated area between the larger Maya cities of El Mirador to the south and Calakmul to the northeast.
+Its construction dates back to the Preclassic period and was at the pinnacle of its existence in the classical period (circa 250 to 900 AD) a large Maya city with great political and military power.
+The archaeological site includes various architectural complexes with monumental structures, stelae and carved monuments with hieroglyphic inscriptions, a ball court, as well as numerous royal tombs containing skeletal remains and funeray burials.
+In Uxul, a large number of skeletan remains have been discovered, including skulls and complete skeletons in excellent state of preservation, found in various tombs and graves considered as some of the best-preserved archaeological discoveries in the entire Maya region.
 Uxul is a Mayan term meaning “at the end”, signifying its remoteness, however this was not the original name for the settlement, but a name coined by the two men who rediscovered it in 1934, Karl Ruppert and John H. Denison.

 Historical Importance

+The settlement of Uxul dates back to the Preclassic period, although its greatest development occurred during the Classic and Late Classic periods.
+It was located in a densely populated area between larger Maya cities like Yaxnohcah to the east and Calakmul to the northeast.
 Uxul had trade connections that stretched as far south as modern-day Guatemala and to the Central Mexican Plateau.
 According to inscriptions, at approximately 630 A.D.
 Uxul was annexed under the rule of Calakmul, which was situated 26 kilometres away.
+During the late Classic period Uxul was closely related to Calakmul, the Maya city that dominated the region.
+In particular, Uxul shows a notable and close dependence on the Kaanu'l dynasty while ruling Calakmul, which gave the city and its rulers great political power.

+Panel 4, located within Structure K2, shows the ruler of Calakmul Yuknoom Yich’aak K’ahk’ playing the Mesoamerican ballgame on the court of Uxul.
+A calendrical inscription dates this event in the Long Count date of 9.13.2.17.1 3 Imix 19 Kumk’uj, corresponding to February 9, 695 AD.
+This is also the last known mention of this ruler before his death.

 Archaeological Discoveries

 Archaeological operations have been conducted on Uxul since 2009 and this is primarily being managed by the University of Bonn in Germany and independent Mexican researchers.

 Digging was first concentrated on uncovering and mapping the old walls of the city, which led to the discovery of two very large water reservoirs, known as aguadas.
 These aguadas were particularly remarkable in that the bottoms were sealed intricately with ceramics, which would have been an epic undertaking of work for those involved, given that the pools are each as large as ten Olympic-sized swimming pools.